dragonboy1994/paxos/README.md

 ## Overview
 In order to run the

+## Approach I took
+Generally, repos don't describe how codebase has been written.
+In a break from that tradition, this section will describe the approach I took in building this repository.
+Hopefully, this well serve as a good map for someone else who also wants to build Paxos consensus from scratch.
+-[x] Add multiple leaders and one receiver and broadcast channel from receiver to leaders

 ## Some References
 1. The original Paxos paper by Lamport  in [Part-time parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)
 2. The paper this implementation follows is [Paxos made moderately complex](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)